giacomolamberti90/CS230_project/README.md

 A180 means tile A at 180 deg...

 # RANS
-directory that contains the RANS simulations data:
+directory that contains the RANS simulations data
-	- mean pressure coefficient (local)
-	- turbulence kinetic energy (local)
-	- mean velocity at inlet (just function of height)

 # LES
-directory that contains the LES simulations data (high-fidelity simulations), not used at this moement.
+directory that contains the LES simulations data (high-fidelity simulations), used only at test time.

 # pythonCode
 directory containing the code:
+	- trainer.py: fit the artificial neural network
-	- main.py: fit the neural network and make plots
+	- trainer_conv2D.py: fit the convolutional neural network
 	- util.py: functions to read and post-process data